ProfessionalsAndrew G. Gordon

 - representing Alere Inc., a medical device and point-of-care testing company, in its “material adverse change” litigation with Abbott Laboratories in which we achieved a settlement whereby Abbott agreed to close the $5.3 billion acquisition;

 - representing The Citco Group of Companies in federal and state litigations arising out of the collapse of several hedge funds, including Fairfield Sentry;

-- representing several public and private company defendants – most recently, for example, ADMA Biologics, Earthlink, Encana Corp., Evercore Partners, General Atlantic, Hunt Companies, Kate Spade, Lazard, KKR, Mitel Networks, Plygem Industries, and Universal American Corporation – in securities class actions, take-over litigation, and derivative-styled lawsuits brought around the country;
+- representing several public and private company defendants – most recently, for example, ADMA Biologics, Earthlink, Encana Corp., Evercore Partners, General Atlantic, Hunt Companies, Karfunkel-Zyskind Family, Kate Spade, Lazard, KKR, Mitel Networks, Plygem Industries, Universal American Corporation, and Virtu Financial – in securities class actions, take-over litigation, and derivative-styled lawsuits brought around the country;

 - achieving a significant victory on behalf of Santa Barbara Hospitality in an arbitration brought against Hyatt;